cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

 There is a number of situations when such `static` member functions are useful.
 Keep your eyes peeled for such situations in the code you read.
 Oh, and by the way, did you notice something?
 The [`ftxui::Color::RGB(255, 0, 0)`](https://arthursonzogni.github.io/FTXUI/classftxui_1_1Color.html#aacec69e0aa1063fbec2cc305e7b076dd) from an awesome FTXUI library is nothing else than a call to a `static` member function of the `ftxui::Color` type!

 ### Using `static` member data
-For using `static` member data we will stick with our `Image` class too.
+Now let's talk about `static` class data.
+We will stick with the `Image` class for our examples here too.

-First, let's look at how simple `static` constant data can be used.
+First, let's look at how simple constant `static` class data can be used.
 Let's say when we create an image without additional parameters provided we would want it to be set to a certain color, the "default color".
 While there are many ways about it, we could set a `static const` member of the class `Image` along the lines of `kDefaultColor` and use it when filling our image:
 <!--
 `CPP_SETUP_START`